tarahmarie/aviation-resources/README.md

 * [Geek Feminism Wiki: Codes of Conduct Evaluations](http://geekfeminism.wikia.com/wiki/Code_of_conduct)
 * [Python Code of Conduct](https://www.python.org/psf/codeofconduct/)

-This code of conduct is based on [Design Systems Slack Code of Conduct](https://github.com/sushiandrobots/design-systems-slack), which is based on Annalee Flower Horne's [Sample Slack Code of Conduct](https://gist.github.com/annalee/2cddeff11357c3a8a613583ebca4dc17), which is in turn based on Geek Feminism's [Community Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Community_anti-harassment/Policy).
+This code of conduct was forked from [IETF Code of Conduct](https://github.com/bifurcation/ietf-slack-coc), is based on [Design Systems Slack Code of Conduct](https://github.com/sushiandrobots/design-systems-slack), which is based on Annalee Flower Horne's [Sample Slack Code of Conduct](https://gist.github.com/annalee/2cddeff11357c3a8a613583ebca4dc17), which is in turn based on Geek Feminism's [Community Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Community_anti-harassment/Policy).
 We have adapted the Sample Slack Code of Conduct for our own use under the terms of the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/4.0/).